 Meanwhile, Toyota invested around $500 million into the Uber to develop the self-driving tech.
 By the time, the platform will be utilized on Toyota vehicles to power the Uber ride-sharing network around the world in the future.

-Level 4&5 vehicles are capable to steer, brake and accelerate automatically without any human assistance.
+Level 4&5 vehicles able to steer, break and accelerate itself and no human assistance required.

-The image shown in the beginning indicates Lidar with other important components, required to make any vehicle autonomous.
-In contrast, few companies developing the separate retrofit kits, so they can be added externally.
-They can be fitted on any currently available vehicles.
+The image shown at the start of this post shows LiDAR with other important components required to make any vehicle autonomous.
+Few companies developing the separate retrofit kits which can externally added to any current available vehicles to make it autonomous.